wormhole-foundation/wormhole-solidity-sdk/README.md

 One hazard of developing EVM contracts in a cross-chain environment is that different chains have varying levels of "EVM-equivalence".
 This means you have to ensure that all chains that you are planning to deploy to support all EIPs/opcodes that you rely on.

 For example, if you are using a solc version newer than `0.8.19` and are planning to deploy to a chain that does not support [PUSH0 opcode](https://eips.ethereum.org/EIPS/eip-3855) (introduced as part of the Shanghai hardfork), you should set `evm_version = "paris"` in your `foundry.toml`, since the default EVM version of solc was advanced from Paris to Shanghai as part of solc's `0.8.20` release.

+**Via-IR Support**

+Some of the components of this SDK require the use of intermediate representation to enable more powerful optimization passes that span across functions.
+This also resolves `stack-too-deep` issues that the standard compiler cannot resolve currently.
+The tradeoff for enabling this feature is slightly longer compilation times (up to 15 seconds).
+This functionality is not to be considered experimental (read [comments](https://forum.soliditylang.org/t/can-someone-explain-how-via-ir-works/1898/5) from the Solidity Development Team) but a tradeoff until there is a better handling of the stack by the solidity compiler.

 **Testing**